-DAY 7: SARANGKOT VIEWPOINT, POKHARA & FLY TO KATHMANDUToday we will visit the Sarangkot View Point, International Mountain Museum of Pokhara, David’s fall, Tibetan Refugee Camp and the Barahi Temple.
+DAY 7: SARANGKOT VIEWPOINT, POKHARA & FLY TO KATHMANDUToday we visit the Sarangkot View Point, International Mountain Museum of Pokhara, David’s fall, Tibetan Refugee Camp and the Barahi Temple.

-Then we also visit the Tibetan refugee camp and the Tibetan art centre, where one can visit the monastery of the Tibetan refugees, their Carpet knitting centre and other handicrafts for sale.
-After visiting all the interesting points of this small town drive to the lakeside to enjoy a hearty lunch.
+Then we also visit the Tibetan refugee camp and the Tibetan art centre, where one can visit the monastery of the Tibetan refugees, their carpet knitting centre and other handicrafts for sale.
+After visiting all the interesting points of this small town, drive to the lakeside to enjoy a hearty lunch.

 In the evening we enjoy farewell dinner in one of the best local restaurant in Kathmandu.